 These are just a handful of some of the most important assets and materials a financial adviser might need during a branding project.
 However, that’s not to say that these are the only options open to you.
 For instance, you could also include:

-- A set of brand guidelines to help team members stay “on message” and consistent when using the new assets, such as the logo design.
+- A set of brand guidelines to help team members stay “on message” when using the new assets, such as the logo design.

 - A branded video or set of videos – to sit on your website and landing pages.